Lauri Heikkilä

-Lauri Juho Antti Heikkilä (born 24 June 1957 in Rymättylä) is a Finnish politician, representing the Finns Party.
+Lauri Juho Antti Heikkilä (24 June 1957 – 25 March 2024) was a Finnish politician, representing the Finns Party.
 He was elected to the Parliament of Finland in April 2011.
-He is a lecturer of micro electronics at the University of Turku, but does also farming.
+He was a senior researcher and a lecturer of microelectronics at the University of Turku, but he also did farming.

 In the 2015 parliamentary election, Heikkilä got 3,658 votes and was not re-elected.

 From 1996 to 2011 Heikkilä was much involved in the making of Finns Party platforms.

+Heikkilä died of a sudden illness during a conference trip in Strasbourg, on 25 March 2024, at the age of 66.